epfl-ada/ada-2023-project-datababes/README.md

 ## Research Questions
 What would be the ideal beer for the US consumer depending on the month?

-To answer this question we are going to look at different aspects:
+To answer this question we are going to look at different aspects from the eda.ipynb notebook.

 📌 How does the location of the different breweries affect the ratings?

-🌀🌿💘🔥 & 📖 Rate reviews and keywords appearing in them by combining sentiment and dictionary analysis.
-What keywords are carry the most positive sentiment?
-What keywords are used in a negative way?
-This analysis can give an indication of what emotions a beer should evoke.
+🌀🌿💘🔥 & 📖 We want to know the best characteristics defining each categroy (such as taste or color) and to do so, we extract popular keywords present in the reviews.

 🍷‰ Does the alcohol content lead to a perceiveable change in ratings or review sentiment?